apygu01/AMuPLC/README.md

  It is open-source and freely available on FreBSD(Linux etc.)
  Mac Windows, and RaspberryPi.
  AMuPLC presents supports Standerd Midi File and unique multi port MIDI file.
- It's fun to learn, and offers composers, musicians, educators,and researchers.
+ It's fun to learn, and offers composers, musicians, educators,and researchers for building music.

  Welcome to AMuPLC!